square1-io/wordpressed/README.md

 # WordPressed

+Wordpressed - a simple ActiveRecord implementation for working with WordPress.
+Built on top of Laravels [Eloquent ORM](http://laravel.com/docs/eloquent).

-Have a look at the [example usage](https://github.com/square1-io/wordpressed#example-usage) to figure out what to do!
-More to come...
+Have a look at the [example usage](https://github.com/square1-io/wordpressed#example-usage) to figure out how to use it!

 ## Install